CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

 6. **Start self-service**

-   After configuring config.conf, start the self-service.
+   After configuring *config.conf*, start the self-service.
 For detailed configuration, see [Configuration Parameters].(#Configuration Parameters).

    ```bash
    node cococat.js # It is recommended to run in the background
    ```

-   Enter the cococat-route directory, configure pango.conf, and then start the service.
+   Enter the *cococat-route* directory, configure *pango.conf*, and then start the service.
 For detailed configuration, see [Configuration Parameters] (#Configuration Parameters).

    ```bash
    cd cococat-route